donovantanjunhao/OneST/README.md

 Executing the file: Launch the (.jar) file

 *Note: The JAR files are located inside the "Runnable JAR File (.jar)" folder for each service.
-Ensure the Java is installed on computer.*
+Ensure that Java is installed on computer.*